How much does it cost to build a new home?

 If you’re wanting a truly bespoke home for your site, and to work through an extensive and thorough design process to get a unique and tailored outcome, then your price per square metre should be at this level (and over).

-Some high-end homes will easily be at $4,000 per square metre plus, as the amount of steel and glass, earthworks and concrete construction can impact build costs.
+In reality, there really is no limit to the top square metre rate as the amount of steel and glass, earthworks and concrete construction can impact build costs.
 As your home design tips more into commercial methods of construction, your build price per square metre will increase.
 The higher the level of detail, the longer the construction time, the more control you want on the outcome, the more the rate per square metre.

 So how big does your home need to be?